-Adam Sayers enters his fifth season as head coach of the ETSU women's soccer team after being introduced on Jan.
+Adam Sayers enters his eighth season as head coach of the ETSU women's soccer team in 2018 after being introduced on Jan.
 28, 2011.

-In four seasons as head coach of the Bucs, Sayers has posted an overall mark of 46-23-3 (.639), leading ETSU to a post-season appearance three out of the four years.
+In his first seven seasons as head coach of the Bucs, Sayers has posted an overall mark of 73-51-6.
+In 2016, Sayers became the fastest coach in ETSU history to 60 career victories at ETSU.

 During the 2014 season, Sayers helped ETSU to an 8-2 start, tied for the best start in program history and a program record six straight victories to open up the season.
 Sayers led the team to the SoCon Conference Tournament Semifinals for the first time in school history.
 It was also a record breaking year for the Bucs with Sayers at the helm, setting the program single-season record for goals (73), assists (73), points (219) and wins (15).
 ETSU led the NCAA in scoring, goals and assists.